mardejour/software-design-lab/templates/journal.md

 another way they suggest is using a ternary operator:

 const 'Aquafina' = 'quality' => {
-   if(quality) {
+//if some condition ? true return : false return if(quality) {
      return quality? `Pure Water $(quality!)`: " ";
     }